ThinkWiselyMatt/Bones/README.md

 `/cpp/add/x/y` C++ dll add function

-`/python/scriptname.py` to run scripts you place in \ServerDependancies\PythonScripts (still working on calling python in haskell itself... inline-python has disappeared)
+`/python/scriptname.py` to run scripts you place in \ServerDependancies\PythonScripts

-I have not tested this on any OS other than windows -- you might need to rebuild DLLs if using another OS

-decent guide for getting started on Windows : https://travishorn.com/haskell-development-on-windows
+Should build and run on Windows and Ubuntu

+to build the required native exports library in Ubuntu `./native`

+`g++ -c -fPIC exports.cpp -o exports.o`

+`g++ -shared -o libNativeExports.so exports.o`

+will need to place a copy of .so in same dir at the Bones-exe executable otherwise the cpp endpoints will fail